data-catering/data-caterer-docs/docs/setup/guide/data-source/file/iceberg.md

 ---
-title: "Iceberg Test Data Management tool"
+title: "Iceberg Test Data Management"
 description: "Example of Iceberg test data management tool that can automatically discover, generate and validate."
 image: "https://data.catering/diagrams/logo/data_catering_logo.svg"
 ---

 # Iceberg

 Creating a data generator for Iceberg.
-You will have the ability to generate and validate Iceberg tables via Docker.
+You will have the ability to generate and validate Iceberg tables.

 ## Requirements